-Numbers of red-backed shrike decreased somewhat within the local area between 2007 and 2008 (-51%) but remained completely unchanged in the regional model area.
-The population development of red-backed shrikes in Simpevarp is shown below in figure 5-8.
-As in earlier years population development is shown by an index where the percent change between areas checked equally well in years following each other are compared.
+Red-backed shrike numbers increased within the local area between 2008 and 2009, but remained completely unchanged in the regional model area.
+The population development of red-backed shrikes in Simpevarp is, as in earlier years shown by an index, below in Figure 5-7, where the percent change between areas checked equally well in years following each other are compared.
 Index for 2003 (the first year with decent coverage of the species) is set to one.
-The figure should be read as there has been a 75% increase in red-backed shrike numbers within the local area between 2003 and 2008 (index series 1-1.09-0.93-1.36-2.26-1.75) etc.